Education

 • Politics is an aspect of the political needs of the society

-This means the political system of a nation has an influence on the educational system of such nation viz-a-viz.
+This means the political system of a nation influences the educational system of such nation viz-a-viz.
 And this is why it is believed that no nation can outgrow the quality of its education.

-As it is known that politics involves the allocation of scarce social, economic and cultural resources to individuals, groups, regions, and classes, the allocation that goes into education are politically influenced.
+As it is known that politics involves the allocation of scarce social, economic, and cultural resources to individuals, groups, regions, and classes, the allocation that goes into education is politically influenced.
 For this reason, some nations like Nigeria fail to meet the UNESCO standard on the amount that should be allocated to education because of poor educational policy.

-The state of education in Nigeria has been affected by the persistent change in the educational policy and poor funding.
-These two factors came to being because of poor political ideology in Nigeria.
+The state of education in Nigeria has been affected by the persistent change in educational policy and poor funding.
+These two factors came to be because of poor political ideology in Nigeria.

 It is no news that most Nigerian politicians often use sustainable development in education as a central manifesto in their campaigns.
-Instead of their campaign promises on education to yield a positive result, its impact on education negatively.
+Instead of their campaign promises on education to yield a positive result, its impact on education was negative.

-For example, the friction between Ogun state governor and academic staff union of Moshood Abiola Polytechnic betwen 2017 to May 2019 was majorly because of the upgrade of Moshood Abiola polytechnic into a University of science and technology that wasn’t properly thought about and handled by the government.
+For example, the friction between the Ogun state governor and the academic staff union of Moshood Abiola Polytechnic between 2017 to May 2019 was solely because of the upgrade of Moshood Abiola Polytechnic into a University of Science and Technology that wasn’t properly thought about and handled by the government.
 This friction led to a strike which affected the students and the Polytechnic community.

-Many politicians have the aim of coming out as the best governor or president and in the process they commit blunders while introducing policies that may have negative effect on education.
+Many politicians have the aim of coming out as the best governor or president and in the process, they commit blunders while introducing policies that may have negative effects on education.

-There have been a lot of policies that have been introduced by politicians in Nigeria which have shipwrecked our educational system.
+There have been a lot of policies that have been introduced by politicians in Nigeria that have shipwrecked our educational system.

 According to Kayode Olu.
 Ijaduola et.al, the faces, and voices currently leading the education reform movement in Nigeria are appointees and self-proclaimed reformers who, while often well-meaning, lack significant expertise or experience in education.

 This is because the appointment or leadership position is politically attained.
-And this has resulted in the following:
+This has resulted in the following:

 • Monetization of the admission process.